tsipkens/atems/README.md

 ### Aggregate-level segmentation

-The next step is to evaluate binaries that separate the image into pixels that are part of the background and pixels that are part of aggregates.
+The next step is to evaluate binary masks that separate the image into pixels that are part of the background and pixels that are part of aggregates.
 This is done using the functions in the **agg** package.
-For example, a *k*-means segmentation specific to this problem can be performed using:
+For example, a *k*-means classifier can be used by calling:

 ```Matlab
 imgs_binary = agg.seg_kmeans(imgs, pixsizes, opts);
     % segment aggregates
 ```

 The result, `imgs_binary`, is either a single binary image (if one image is given as an input) or a cell array of image binaries (if multiple images are given as an input), with `1` if a pixel is considered part of the aggregate and `0` if it is not.
-Other approaches are also available and are discussed in Section 1 below.
+Other approaches are also available and are discussed in [Section 2](#2-aggregate-segmentation-package-agg) below.

-Having segmented the image, aggregate characteristics can be determined by passing this binary image to an analysis function:
+Having segmented the image, aggregate characteristics can be determined by passing this binary image to the `tools.analyze_binary` function, e.g.:

 ```Matlab
 Aggs = agg.analyze_binary(...